See customer feedback from over 100 review sites in one placeRequest a demo

 Don’t discourage or prohibit negative reviews or selectively solicit positive reviews from customers.

-The short answer is: you can no longer filter customers before asking them for a review.
-You can’t choose who you’re going to ask (“selectively solicit”) reviews from.
-And you can’t discourage customers who had a negative experience from writing reviews of your business.
+What this means is that you can’t filter customers before asking them for a review.
+You can’t choose specific people (“selectively solicit”) for a review, and you can’t discourage customers who had a negative experience from writing reviews of your business.

 What is Review-Gating?

-A practice commonly referred to as “review-gating” (or, much more casually, “cherry-picking” reviews), it’s normally done by sending customers a feedback or survey form — be it through email, SMS, landing pages, or social media.
+Review-gating (or, more casually, “cherry-picking” reviews) is an increasingly common business practice that involves sending customers a feedback or survey form — be it through email, SMS, landing pages, or social media.

 Based on their form responses, customers are then asked to either post a review on Google if they had a positive experience — or share details of their feedback privately if they had a negative experience.